-As far as processes go, think about how entrepreneurs define the problem, then find the solution.
-They don’t just dive into untested ideas.
+As far as processes go, think about how entrepreneurs define a problem and find the solution.
+They don’t dive into untested ideas.
 Instead, they ask whether customers want that solution.
 If so, they test and develop a proof of concept before scaling the “winner.”

-More established companies can learn a lot from an entrepreneur’s mind.
-By combining that mindset with your corporate experience, you can drive true innovation.
-Here’s how to get started:
+Established companies can learn from an entrepreneur’s mind.
+By combining an entrepreneurial mindset with your corporate experience, you can drive true innovation.
+Here’s how to get started.

 1. Go straight to the source.

-It's important for legacy companies to interact directly with the startup and entrepreneurial ecosystem.
-It's not always an easy task, but it's well worth the effort.
-By engaging entrepreneurs, you will get a first-hand look at the way startups approach problems with new solutions.
-You can then use those insights to inform your own innovation efforts.
-Engagement can vary from open innovation programs to incubators to corporate accelerators, and each comes with its own benefits.
+Legacy companies should interact directly with the startup and entrepreneurial ecosystem when possible.
+By engaging with entrepreneurs, you’ll get a firsthand look at how startups approach problems with new solutions.
+You can then use those insights to inform your innovation efforts.

 2. Find a healthy level of risk tolerance.

 Institutional memory can do a number on your ability to innovate.
-It keeps you from going down the same rabbit hole twice, which isn’t necessarily a bad thing.
 However, nothing ventured means nothing gained.
-That’s why startups really hit it out of the park when it comes to leap innovation.
+That’s why startups hit it out of the park when it comes to innovation.
 They see a new problem and decide to solve it.
-Being the first mover brings better margins – you can charge a premium for your efforts, but you’ll also need to find a healthy level of risk tolerance.
+Being the first mover brings better margins: You can charge a premium for your efforts, but you’ll also need to find a healthy level of risk tolerance.
 It’s OK to be cautious as long as you learn something along the way.

-Determine the level of risk you’re willing to take.
-Then, start with some low-hanging fruit to motive and encourage your employees to continue working toward lasting innovation.
-There’s nothing like a win to embolden everyone to soldier on.
+Determine the risk level you’re willing to take.
+Then, start with some low-hanging fruit to motivate and encourage your employees to continue working toward lasting innovation.
+There’s nothing like a win to encourage everyone to soldier on.
 Disruption, as they say, is an evolution.